 Halftime, at least, had its humor – first with the appearance of … whoever this is supposed to be.

 After that, the game sank into the mire.
-Sheffield just wanted to protect their lead, so they sat back, but Fulham were so bad they could barely get a shot off.
-One time, the Sheffield people taunted us with “That’s why you’re going down,” and we went at them with the same, and then they sang “That’s why we’re going down.”
+The hosts just wanted to protect their lead, so they sat back, but Fulham were so bad they could barely get a shot off.
+One time, the Sheffield people taunted us with “That’s why you’re going down,” and we went at them with the same, and then when the Blades screwed something up, they sang “That’s why we’re going down.”
 It was kind of fun.

 Fulham hit the post and later missed a complete sitter, and we were getting highly frustrated in the away end.
 Adel Taraabt came on, and within five minutes had made three awful plays, so we started singing to take him off.
 Then Kasami should have seen red, which sent the Sheffield people into complete fits.
 But we were yelling at our lame defender Senderos to not get a nosebleed from going too high up the pitch.
 It was basically a contest to see who could be more upset.